SAP/spartacus-docs/_pages/dev/styling-and-page-layout/storefront-themes.md

   cx_version: n/a
 ---

-Spartacus includes three storefront themes: the Santorini theme, and the legacy Sparta and Lambda themes.
-As a result of changes to the underlying HTML in the 6.0 release, the Sparta and Lambda themes are no longer compatible with composable storefront.
-Also, the Sparta and Lambda storefront themes have been deprecated and will be removed in a future major release.

-The Santorini theme is enabled by default, but you can dynamically switch to another theme at any time, as described below.
+Spartacus includes the Santorini storefront theme, which is enabled by default.
+However, you can dynamically switch to another theme at any time, as described below.

 Applying a theme to the storefront involves two independent elements: